django-cms/django-cms-quickstart/user-guide/source/explanation/aliases.rst

 .. include:: ../alias-note.rst

 In Django CMS, the Alias plugin is a powerful tool that enables content editors to display in as many places as they like without duplicating it.
-Essentially, it creates a reference or link to content that resides in a seperate place - called an "Alias".
+Essentially, it creates a reference or link to content that resides in a separate place - called an "Alias".

 Key aspects of the Alias plugin include: